Meningitis, Viral

 General Prevention

-- Practice hand washing and general hygiene procedures.
+- Hand washing and general hygiene procedures

 - Avoid sharing drinks/cups and silverware with others, especially those who are ill.